Bitbol-Lab/Phylogeny-Partners/README.md

 ### Utilisation

-You can navigate to figures.ipynb and different_graph.ipynb to see all figures genereted with the simple model.
+You can open figures.ipynb and different_graph.ipynb to see all figures generated with the simple model.

 ## Twenty one states models

 ### Installation

 The code present in Code_for_cluster was present in the EPFL cluster.
-It useful to genereate data and to infer contact and partners.
-The inference of the model has been previously done with bmDCA on the cluster, and with CCMgen and arDCA on my personal computer.
+It is helpful to generate data and to infer contact and partners.
+The model has been inferred with bmDCA on the cluster and CCMgen and arDCA on my personal computer.
-If you want to reproduce the data, I advice you to copy the folder Code_for_cluster and to do :
+If you want to reproduce the data, I advise you to copy the folder Code_for_cluster and to do :

 ```
 cd 21_states/Code_for_cluster/cython_code/